-Learn about New York City's IDNYC municipal identification card for people who live in one of the 5 boroughs of New York City.
+Learn about and apply for the New York City's IDNYC municipal identification card for people who live in one of the 5 boroughs of New York City.

 Learn about services and resources for lesbian, gay, bisexual, transgender, and queer or questioning (LGBTQ) individuals, parents, and youth.

-Request for a free nurse home visit or parenting education for a low-income, first-time pregnant teen or woman.
+Request for a free nurse home visit or parenting education for a low-income, first-time pregnant person or teen.